eclipse-edc/MinimumViableDataspace/docs/developer/edc-data-dashboard/initiate-transfer.md

 ## Initiating a transfer

-In the *Contracts* pane, click the *Transfer* button under an asset that was successfully negotiated.
+In the *Contracts* pane, locate the [Contract Agreement](contract-agreements.md) to execute. click the *Transfer* button under the agreement.

 ![contracts-transfer](contracts-transfer.png)